honzasp/libext2/README.md

 `<mount-point>` (it will fail if the mount point does not exist).
 The process will exit once the filesystem is unmounted, either using `umount` or `fusermount -u`.
 Killing or terminating the process will not unmount the filesystem.

+An empty filesystem can be created using

+    head -c <filesystem-size> >filesystem.ext2
+    mkfs -t ext2 filesystem.ext2

 [rust]: https://www.rust-lang.org/downloads.html